 Nonfarm Payrolls Strategy

-Fundamental analysis, which is extremely popular among traders trading stocks and other securities on the stock exchange, has given in to well-founded criticism from traders in the foreign exchange market.
+Fundamental analysis, which is extremely popular among traders trading stocks and other securities on the stock exchange, has come under justified criticism from traders in the foreign exchange market.

-This is primarily due to the fact that the impact of financial reporting on the price of one individual share simply cannot be compared with the impact of certain news on the exchange rate of the national currency of an entire state.
+This is primarily due to the fact that the impact of financial statements on the price of one individual share simply cannot be compared with the impact of certain news on the exchange rate of the national currency of an entire country.

-Unfortunately, fundamental analysis in the Forex market turned out to be less effective, since the stability of the exchange rate depends largely not only on economic indicators, but on the competent policy of the central bank and political leadership.
+Unfortunately, fundamental analysis in the forex market has proven less effective, as exchange rate stability depends largely not only on economic indicators, but also on sound central bank policies and political leadership.

-However, for successful trading there is no need to be strictly tied to a specific scenario, since the very fact of the appearance of a price impulse at a certain time, as well as a sharply increased liquidity, can be an excellent opportunity to implement any impulse trading strategy.
+However, there is no need to be strictly tied to a specific scenario to trade successfully, as the very fact of a price impulse occurring at a certain time, as well as a sharp increase in liquidity, can become an excellent opportunity to implement any momentum trading strategy.

-The Nonfarm Payrolls strategy is a momentum trading strategy based on fundamental analysis, namely on the basis of such a key macroeconomic indicator of the US economy as Nonfarm Payrolls.
-It's worth noting the strategy's multi-currency nature, as the price impulse following the news release appears on all currency pairs with the dollar, allowing it to be used on multiple assets simultaneously
+The Nonfarm Payrolls Strategy is a momentum trading strategy based on fundamental analysis, namely, based on such a key macroeconomic indicator of the US economy as Nonfarm Payrolls.

 It is also worth noting that since the main goal of the Nonfarm Payrolls strategy is to capture price momentum, it can be applied on absolutely any trading time frame.